 The best camera for you depends on what you need.
 The best camera for a pro photographer, for example, is a million miles away from the best camera for an adventure sports nut.
 Likewise, a novice shooter just making their first steps in photography doesn't need all the most up-to-date tech that a pro might, more an easy-to-use camera that will help them to grow in confidence.

-But if you just want to know what we think are the top ten best cameras you can buy right now – regardless of user level or price point – then keep on reading.
+But if you just want to know what we think are the top ten cameras that are available right now – regardless of user level or price point – keep on reading.